This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Stop for a picnic at Big Brook Dam, see Beedelup Falls from the suspension bridge, go bushwalking, or fishing, or just sit and take in nature.
 (We attempted to see the falls, but there was little water running!)

-Pemberton Mountain bike park is right near the swimming pool in town.
+Pemberton Mountain bike park is right near the Pemberton Pool in town.
 It’s a very short walk or bike ride from the Pemberton Caravan Park.
 There are 17 kilometres of single track, a jump and pump track.

 We took on one of the beginner tracks with the girls.
 Kalyra loved it and begged for us to do it again and again.